dimassudjito/dimassudjito/README.md

     <summary>Congklak (November 2020)</summary>

   * It simulates a game of congklak for two players.
 It contains all the rules and it will move the seed automatically, so the players can focus on the game.
-  * Build with: python, pygame
+  * Built with: python, pygame

   [Learn More](https://github.com/dimassudjito/congklak)